-Stretching is vital to your overall well-being, especially as we age, and Pilates is one way to address this.
+Stretching is vital to your overall well-being and to help manage stress, especially as we age, and Pilates is one way to address this.
 I make stretching and Pilates part of every workout I do, in the form of a warmup and warm-down, and also practice Pilates stretching and flexibility exercises a few days per week.
 Sometimes I use a foam roller, and sometimes it’s me doing the movements on my own, like I show you in my Stop The Clock Fitness Plan.
 It’s an important part of any workout routine, as stretching and flexibility exercises can:

 Pilates stretching exercises can also instill a sense of focus and calm, perfect to address all the chaos and stress we encounter in our daily lives!
 Doing these moves can not only leave you feeling calm, balanced and rejuvenated, but can help to strengthen your back and core – a win-win!.
 Check out these three moves, from my new Stop The Clock Fitness and Nutrition Bundle – everything you need to stay Fit and Fab After 40!